About me

 How does that help you?

-Well, I’ve done my homework… A BA (Hons) First Class means you can trust me to know my stuff about language.
+Well, I’ve done my homework… I don’t like blowing my own trumpet, but I did pretty well in my studies, so you can trust me to know my stuff about language.
 I also keep up to date with courses from the Chartered Institute of Editing and Proofreading (CIEP).

 My job is to look at whatever you’ve written from the viewpoint of your intended audience.
 In other words, I wear different ‘hats’ to help bring out the best in the text.